typicalbot/typicalbot/.github/CONTRIBUTING.md

 - Completed documentation and tests, if applicable.
 - Updated [CHANGELOG](https://github.com/typicalbot/typicalbot/blob/master/CHANGELOG.md).
 If the CHANGELOG is not updated to reflect the changes in your pull request, you'll be asked to update it before your pull request will be considered for merging.

-> Note: The reviewer(s) of your pull request may request changes or ask you to complete additional tasks, tests, or other changes before your pull request will be accepted and merged by a maintainer.
+> Note: The reviewer(s) of your pull request may request changes or ask you to complete additional tasks, tests, or other changes before your pull request will be accepted and merged.

 ## Style Guides